Improving lives since 2005

 Through the Foundation we work with suppliers to fund local projects that help improve the lives of the workers who grow, pick and pack our produce.
 Every time you buy a Foundation product, 2% or equivalent of the sale is invested back into the community it came from.

 Worker committees decide how best to spend the money, with funds going towards everything from health clinics and libraries to emergency food parcels, hygiene kits and hardship funds.

-The Foundation was created in 2005 and so far has invested over £14 million into more than 1,000 community projects in 10 countries.
-They are South Africa, Namibia, Ghana, Kenya, The Gambia, Senegal, Costa Rica, Zambia, Zimbabwe and Tanzania.
+The Foundation was created in 2005 and so far has invested over £17 million into more than 1,500 community projects in 10 countries.

 The Foundation started in South Africa in 2005, and since then it has supported more than 900 projects there